kylebakerio/a-super-sky/README.md

 ## System Resources + Performance
 - runs easily in oculus quest 2's native browser. this even runs smoothly in google cardboard, it seems.
-- if desired, throttle to reduce resource needs, and just make cycleDuration longer to slow the day down to match.
+- to improve performance, set `cycleduration` as high as you are willing to, and then `throttle` as high as you can tolerate` before stuttering occurs.
-- you can remove light sources and the shadow-casting sun to further lighten the load.
+- you can remove light sources and remove or reduce the shadow-casting sun to further lighten the load.
+- you could also just use this statically instead of dynamically--when doing so, you can also pre-bake shadows for the environment, and only live calc shadows for e.g. your player's character, etc.

 ## A-Frame version
 - Tested working with 1.0.4, 1.1.0, and 1.2.0.